Browser does not support script.

 Our Department of Philosophy has particular strengths in philosophy of mind, philosophy of science, ethics and the history of philosophy.
 We are also able to offer an extremely wide range of modules, including subjects like Indian philosophy and medieval philosophy which are offered by very few other universities in the UK.

 Undergraduate teaching in the Department is organised on a modular system.
 The class of degree you are awarded will be determined by your performance in each year of your course.
 You will normally aim to accumulate 360 course credits in total over the period of the degree.
 Most course modules are for 15 credits, earned through a mix of essays and a written exam, though some (eg the dissertation) earn 30 credits.
 The modules become progressively more advanced over the degree course.
 There are three levels of modules (4, 5 and 6) which basically correspond to the first, second and third years of the degree, though there is some flexibility in the second and third years.
 The purpose of this system of assessment is to allow you to build up a complex of philosophical material and skills, each stage giving you a good grounding for the next.

-In our undergraduate teaching, we aim to combine a wide range of study options with direct staff-student contact.
-Our emphasis on small-group teaching in tutorials and seminars makes King’s an excellent place to acquire and hone the skills of critical thinking, and to express your ideas both in writing and in philosophical discussion with your fellow students and instructors.
+In our undergraduate teaching, we aim to combine a wide range of study options with direct staff to student contact.
+Our emphasis on small-group teaching in tutorials and seminars makes King’s an excellent place to express your ideas both in writing and in philosophical discussion with your fellow students and instructors.